 Giving

-Faithful giving has blessed our church, UMCOR, Miracles Everywhere, and families in our community.
-We also helped families in need through the communion fund and special offerings.
+Faithful giving has blessed our church, UMCOR, and families in our community.
+Through the communion fund and special offerings, we have also helped families in need.

-We achieved 100% giving in billables and 79% of our fair shared apportionments for 2021.
-This year we are on track to pay 100% of our billables but our fair shared apportionment giving is still down compared to past years.
+We achieved 100% giving in billables and 67% of our fair shared apportionments for 2023.
+This year, we are on track to pay 100% of our billables and are working hard to accomplish our shared ministries' giving.

 In addition: